 However, a person cannot choose to opt for the GST composition scheme in one state and not in other states during the same financial year.
 Furthermore, if a person is not registered under existing law but applied for fresh registration under the Rule 8 of the CGST Rules, 2017 may opt for the scheme by giving necessary information under Part B of the Form GST REG- 01.

-In case of change of mind, a composition dealer wants to opt out of the GST Composition Scheme by submitting a GST CMP-04 Form within 30 days of intimating the option of withdrawal.
+In case of change of mind, a composition dealer wants to opt-out of the GST Composition Scheme by submitting a GST CMP-04 Form within 30 days of intimating the option of withdrawal.
 The person will furnish all the details of stock input by filing the GST ITC- 01.
+For the withdrawal from composition levy, the composition dealer can file an application within 7 days from the date when since the taxpayer has failed to comply with the conditions of Section 10 of the CGST or SGST Act or rules made hereunder.
+Also, a voluntarily opting out from the Composition levy can be done by the taxpayer by filing an application.

 What is a GST Composition scheme Rate?